cvalencia1991/Ruby-Catalog-of-my-things/README.md

 - **could you deploy this project in any other language?**

-  -yes, ou can deploy this project using any other back end language
+  - Yes, ou can deploy this project using any other back end language

 <p align="right">(<a href="#readme-top">back to top</a>)</p>